Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `listParticipants` of `ChatThreadClient` method to retrieve the participants of the thread.

-`PagedCollection<ChatParticipants>` is the response returned from listing participants.
+`PagedCollection<Participant>` is the response returned from listing participants.

 ```swift
 chatThreadClient.listParticipants() { result, _ in